-- (a) Who made the request?
-The disciples. - (b) What was their request?
+(a) Who made the request?
+The disciples.

+(b) What was their request?
 Increase our faith.

 How much faith did Jesus seem to expect from His disciples?
-Very little-the size of a mustard seed.
+A very little-the size of a mustard seed.

-Check the On Your Own in Bible class.
+Check the homework in class and discuss it as you check.

 - 1. Sufficient or enough. - 2.
 The centurion.
 (See also Matt.
-9:20-22 and 27-29.) - 3.
-They have to practice, train, work out, eat right, etc. - 4.
-Write your student(s)' ideas on the whiteboard or chalkboard.
-If your student(s) suggests the points we are going to study, you might circle those and let your student(s) know that we will study them this week.
+9:20-22 and 27-29.)

+3. They have to practice, train, work out, eat right, etc.

+4. Write your students' ideas on the chalkboard or overhead.
+Some of them may suggest the points we are going to study.
+If so, you might circle those and let your students know that we will study them this week.
+Teacher's Guide